JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## X.

 36\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto Ardvi Sûra Anâhita . . . .

 37\.
 'To her did Keresâspa [^312], the manly-hearted, offer up a sacrifice behind the Vairi Pisanah [^313], with a <span id="p63">[<sup><small>p.
 63</small></sup>]</span> hundred male horses, a thousand oxen, ten thousand lambs.

 38\.
-'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may overcome the golden-heeled Ga_n_darewa [^314], though all the shores of the sea Vouru-Kasha are boiling over; and that I may run up to the stronghold of the fiend on the wide, round earth, whose ends lie afar.”
+'He begged of her a boon, saying: “Grant me this, O good, most beneficent Ardvi Sûra Anâhita! that I may overcome the golden-heeled Ga<i>n</i>darewa [^314], though all the shores of the sea Vouru-Kasha are boiling over; and that I may run up to the stronghold of the fiend on the wide, round earth, whose ends lie afar.”

 39\.
 'Ardvi Sûra Anâhita granted him that boon, as he was offering libations, giving gifts, sacrificing, and entreating that she would grant him that boon.